7 Simple Solutions To Keep Ants Away From Your Home

 The good news is, there are ways to throw off their little scent detectors and keep them away from your home.
 And many of them are as close as your kitchen cupboard.

-Here are seven simple solutions that are part of EarthKind®’s #AntBites series.
-And there’s more where these came from.
-Be sure to follow our Facebook & Pinterest pages, where each month we offer you quick tips on how to keep ants, spiders, rodents and moths out of your home.
+Here are seven simple solutions from EarthKind®, and there’s more where these came from!
+Be sure to follow our Facebook & Pinterest pages, where we offer you quick tips on how to keep household pests out of your home.

 Now, about those ants……….